mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 127 - Mutable Constants/readme.md

 const ALL_CONSTANTS = 3.14; // Error

 ALL_CONSTANTS.DISCOUNT.PLATINUM = 0.12; // ERROR
-// Code works, but it is coupled and you cannot test it
+// Code works, but it is coupled and you can't test it

 class TaxesProvider {
   applyPlatinum(product);